BartyPitt/RoboticsProject/docs/Robot_Movement.rst

-Robot Movement Overview
+Robot Motion
 ===============================

+We used the default motion planner in Movit, which uses the OMPL, an open-source motion planning library that primarily implements randomized motion planners.
 A separate python script was created which contained the robot class with methods related to its motion.
 This enabled us to keep the main python script clean and legible.

 Functional Overview
 ----------------------------------------

 Here is an overview of the methods created for the Connect4Robot class.

 Init
 ----------